manfredipist/RPi3BPlusQtOpenCV/README.md

 # Cross-Compiling Qt 5.14.2, OpenCV 4.4.0 and RaspiCam 0.1.9 for Raspberry Pi 3

 ## Disclaimer
-This guide is based on the publications of dozens of Raspberry PI enthusiasts.
+This guide is based on the publications of dozens of Raspberry Pi enthusiasts.
 By the time of writing, i've followed 20 or more different guides thus i will try to credit, as much as i can, all those people whose precious advices helped me achieving this result.
 Please forgive me if you think i've used your stuff without crediting you, send me an email, i will be more than happy to add you to the credits list.

 - https://github.com/UvinduW/Cross-Compiling-Qt-for-Raspberry-Pi-4
 - https://qtcrosscompile.blogspot.com/2020/05/build-cross-compile-qt5.html